jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Many conferences post much of their content online afterwards.
 Here are some conference resources:
-* [O'Reilly Conference video playlists](https://www.youtube.com/@oreilly/playlists) - This is part of O'Reilly Publishing
+* [O'Reilly Conference Playlists](https://www.youtube.com/@oreilly/playlists) - This is part of O'Reilly Publishing
-* [GOTO Conference Homepage](https://gotopia.tech/) and [video playlists](https://www.youtube.com/user/GotoConferences/playlists) - GOTO is a set of mostly European based tech conferences.
+* [GOTO Conference Homepage](https://gotopia.tech/) and [Playlists](https://www.youtube.com/user/GotoConferences/playlists) - GOTO is a set of mostly European based tech conferences.
-* [DEVOXX Conference Homepage](https://www.devoxx.com/#/) and [video playlists](https://www.youtube.com/channel/UCCBVCTuk6uJrN3iFV_3vurg/playlists) - [DEVOXX](https://en.wikipedia.org/wiki/Devoxx) is a set of European based tech conferences
+* [DEVOXX Conference Homepage](https://www.devoxx.com/#/) and [Playlists](https://www.youtube.com/channel/UCCBVCTuk6uJrN3iFV_3vurg/playlists) - [DEVOXX](https://en.wikipedia.org/wiki/Devoxx) is a set of European based tech conferences
-* [XP Days video playlists](https://www.youtube.com/user/lumii1983/playlists) - XP Days is a set of eastern European based conferences.
+* [XP Days Playlists](https://www.youtube.com/user/lumii1983/playlists) - XP Days is a set of eastern European based conferences.
 Most are in English, but there are many in Russian as well.
 * [GeeCon Conference Homepage](https://geecon.org/), [GeeCon Videos](https://vimeo.com/geecon/videos) and [GeeCon Video Collections](https://vimeo.com/geecon/collections) - GeeCon is a set of Polish based conferences.
 Videos are in English.
 * [Nordic APIs Conference Homepage](https://nordicapis.com/) and [Nordic APIs Playlists](https://www.youtube.com/user/nordicapis/playlists) - Nordic API is a set of Swedish based conferences that focus upon APIs.
 * [Jfokus Conference Homepage](https://www.jfokus.se/) and [Jfocus Playlists](https://www.youtube.com/user/javamattias/playlists) - Jfokus is a set of Swedish based conferences.
 Most recent videos appear to be in English, but some may be in Swedish as well.